juno-labs/mars-minter/README.md

-# Beyond
+# Mars Minter

 Want to launch your own project on NEAR?
-Beyond makes it easy.
+Mars Minter makes it easy.
 Feel free to make contributions to the code.

 ## Steps needed to launch a project